etlweather/understanding-networking/chapter1-basic-terms.md

 as the router knows how to route the data over the Internet.

 ## IP address
-IP stands for *Internet Protocol* - it is a protocol (set of standards) which defines a way for computer to communicate over a network and how data is exchanged between computer networks.
+IP stands for *Internet Protocol* - a set of standards which defines a way for computers to communicate over a network and how data is exchanged between computer networks.

 An IP address then is simply the identifier (address) of a computer in an IP-based network.
 In the human form, it is made of 4 sets of 1 to 3 digits (to